Soumyajit567/brainstorm/frontend/READMEfrontend.md

 1st. "npm i react-calendar"

-For testing announcements you must run a json server. npx json-server --watch DataStorage/database.json --port 8000
+For testing announcements you must run a json server.
+In Terminal
+npx json-server --watch DataStorage/database.json --port 8000

+To have announcment/courses functionality you must install concurrently In Terminal
+"npm i concurrently"

 endpoints for database
 /anmts GET Fetch all Anmts